 The Start of all lessons are formatted with the use of an A5 sketch book.
 With this students will increase their capacity to learn all new sketching and drawing techniques.

 Each form group will spend half a term in one of the two subjects, changing over at the end of the half term.

-In Design and Technology students gain knowledge of a range of hand and power tools and how to cut and shape both plastic and wood.
-They have an introduction to CAD and CAM (designing and making with computers) and use their skills and knowledge to make a push – a- long car, a chocolate mould and mini torch.
-By the end of the year, they should know how to use a coping saw, pillar drill, vacuum former and files to cut and shape their materials.
+Students start their Design and Technology careers with a practical project Students start their Design and Technology careers with a practical project creating a Soma puzzle cubes while discovering links with industry.
+Students gain knowledge of a range of hand and power tools and how to cut and shape both plastic and wood.
+By the end of the year, they should know how to use a Tenon saw, pillar drill, vacuum former and how to cut and shape materials and workshop safety.

 Design and Technology

 Having progressed through KS3 students have a good grounding to begin more independent work in KS4.
 We follow an Art and Design GCSE that every student will be given the opportunity to enter.
 During 2 separate coursework projects students explore artists and craftspeople and create in their style to create portfolios to showcase their skills.
 GCSE students regularly support Performing Arts by providing the props for their productions.
 Students will also create an ‘exam piece’ following research into a question set by the exam board.
 The GCSE exam is a 10-hour practical session in the workshop usually spread over 2 days.
 Students work is regularly displayed in the display cabinets in reception, please have a look and congratulate them on their very high standards.
 Trips have included a visit to Loughborough Degree Show, sign making at Artistic Creations and behind the scenes at Loughborough Drama.

 Students that have selected engineering will now use the practical and knowledge skills that they have develop during the past three years in Design and Technology, to support the three units of work focused on the engineering sector and two units or work looking at progression opportunities.